 Mike Hollis (00:02:04):

 And so every place I went, whether it was 12 junior college was a scholar scholarship.
 It wasn’t a whole lot, but, any, you know, the universities that, that had an interest, every one of them, uh, had an interest, but with no scholarship offers.
 So it was kind of like, it was a gamble.
 I had to make sure that, you know, I was going to the right place and doing the right things.
-And so that was a little challenging too, but, took advantage of that opportunity and internet scholarship at university of Idaho.
+And so that was a little challenging too, but, taking advantage of that opportunity and internet scholarship at the University of Idaho.
 And then, now going from Idaho to the NFL, it was, uh, a little bit of a challenge.
 I, I was, I got on with the chargers in 1994 and, uh, was able to be there in training camp.
-Uh, community gets John Carney and, uh, learned a lot.
+Uh, the community gets John Carney and, uh, learned a lot.
 I knew I was going to be just a camp leg going in there and, and, uh, doing my thing and, and learned a lot.

 Mike Hollis (00:02:49):

 And, and, I grew from that.
 So it was a great experience for me.
 And, uh, the next year was when the, uh, Jacksonville franchise, I had opened up also with the Carolina Panthers that same year.
-And, actually the charges wanted me to go back to San Diego.
-And again, I felt it was a better opportunity for me because at that time, John Carney had gone to the pro bowl in 1994.
-So, uh, I knew that, you know, I was going to be just another camp lag and I wanted to play, you know, so I, I had an opportunity to, uh, to work out for the Jaguars twice actually. you know, that was another thing that I had to battle.
+And, actually, the charges wanted me to go back to San Diego.
+And again, I felt it was a better opportunity for me because, at that time, John Carney had gone to the pro bowl in 1994.
+So, uh, I knew that you know, I was going to be just another camp lag and I wanted to play, you know, so I, I had an opportunity to, uh, to work out for the Jaguars twice actually. you know, that was another thing that I had to battle.
 It was a hurdle that I had battled before. it was my size, Tom Kauflin didn’t think I was a, you know, some of that, that they wanted to have on their team primarily because of my size.

 Mike Hollis (00:03:34):